dwalleck/dwalleck.com/input/posts/career-in-testing.md

 Wait, where did this one come from?

+# You'll learn about source control and configuration management

+Use Git.
+Never check-in credentials.
+Get smart about storing your secrets.

 # You'll learn how to be a better communicator

 More than just filing bug reports, you'll learn how to better communicate with